-How do I send money to Bolivia from Australia?
+How do I send money to Bolivia from Canada?

 - Cash pickup transfer companies.
-MoneyGram and Western Union both have a number of locations in Bolivia.
+MoneyGram and Western Union both have a number of locations across big cities in Bolivia.

 - Bank transfers.
 Compare your bank’s fees and exchange rates with those of other providers.

 - International cheques.
-Posting an international cheque overseas is another option, but it takes a little longer and also attracts fees.
+Posting an international cheque overseas is another option, but it takes a lot longer and also attracts high fees.

-How do I receive money from Bolivia in Australia?
+How do I receive money from Bolivia in Canada?

 - Specialist transfer providers.
-Start researching to see which providers offer transfers between Bolivia and Australia.
+Research online to see which providers offer transfers between Bolivia and Canada.

 - Cash pickup transfer companies.
-Look for the nearest Western Union, MoneyGram or other transfer company branch closest to you.
+Look for the nearest Western Union or MoneyGram branches.
+You can send or receive cash to a specific location.

 - International cheques.
 International cheques are a slow transfer method and also incur bank fees.

 - PayPal.
 As long as both you and your recipient have PayPal accounts, you will be able to send money anywhere in the world via the online service.